 Development was slow and, when the Mongols invaded in the first half of the 13th Century, Moscow was one of several cities burned to the ground.
 In the 1260s, Moscow was inherited by Daniel, Alexander Nevsky’s two-year-old son.
 By tradition, the youngest son inherited his father’s least valuable possessions.

 By his teens, Daniel proved to be an adept ruler who made the most of the chaotic times that surrounded him.
-Under the newly established “Mongol Yolk” and with the death of Nevsky, who had been a strong and popular ruler, the area fractured into competing forces.
-The yolk also effectively cut the principality from Kiev, whose empire would collapse by the end of the century.
+Under the newly established “Mongol Yoke” and with the death of Nevsky, who had been a strong and popular ruler, the area fractured into competing forces.
+The yoke also effectively cut the principality from Kiev, whose empire would collapse by the end of the century.

 By shifting his alliances between his extended family members and by keeping Moscow away from most direct conflicts, Daniel maintained influence in the region’s larger and more powerful cities, particularly the rising capital of Vladimir.
 By 1296, his influence was such that the Prince of Ryazan, considering Daniel a potential future adversary and likely an easy, youthful target, attempted to conquer Moscow with the help of allied Mongol forces.